LB45000/SPA-Portfolio/README.md

  (Home): Renders the Home component. about`: Renders the About component.
- contact: Renders the Contact component with a phone number prop.
+ contact: Renders the Contact component which has a contact form
- projects: Renders the Projects component.
+ projects: Renders the Projects component which links to my github